Skip to Main Content

 Example statement

-How to find top papers in ESI
+How to find top papers in Essential Science Indicators

 1. Go to Essential Science Indicators

-2. From Results list select Authors
+2. From Results List select Authors

-3. From the Filter results by, add the filter Authors
+3. From the Filter Results By, add the filter Authors

 4. Search by researcher's name

-5. Choose to display Top papers, Hot papers, or Highly Cited Papers
+5. Choose to display Top papers, Hot papers, or Highly Cited Papers.

 Articles in top journal percentiles